kev-er/kev-er/README.md

 - 🌍  I'm based in Guildford, England
 - 🖥️  See my portfolio [Here]()
 - ✉️  You can contact me at [holmk21@gmail.com](mailto:holmk21@gmail.com)
-- 🚀 I'm currently working on my portfolio
+- 🚀 I'm currently working on my portfolio projects
-- 🧠  I'm currently learning python & SQL
+- 🧠  I'm currently learning React
 - 🤝  I'm open to collaborating on exciting projects
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!
   <br>